 Recipient: shall take the meaning given to it in clause 6.7.

-Relevant Claim: shall take the meaning given to it in clause
+Relevant Requirements: shall take the meaning given to it in clause 9.1(a).

 RRP: shall take the meaning given to it clause 3.5.

 Shared Personal Data: shall take the meaning given to it in clause 10.1(e).